-| I believe in filenames.
+I believe in filenames.
 There, I said it.
 I think we badly underutilize them as a reliable way to encode document metadata.
 Yes, we could move the filesystem into a database, or store all sorts of metadata in one (actually, I did the latter a couple of years ago).
 But we could also just devise simple tools which would help us make better use of filenames.
-This is my goal with oyepa.
-If you find this terribly limiting (or otherwise unpleasant), take a look at the following related projects which adopt different approaches: Berndtsson Stefan's lafs, Peter Szabo's movemetafs, Stephen Hahn's tag and Tx0's Tagsistant.
-(If I missed your own project, let me know!) |
+This is my goal with oyepa. |

 This is the homepage of oyepa. oyepa is a system which watches specific dirs for newly created documents and prompts you to tag them.
 You can then run queries on your document collection using a GUI document browser/locator.

 I am aware that you don't need this code to insert 'tags' in your filenames and then run searches on them.
-If you are happier using 'find', stick with it!
-Actually, this project started out as a simple wrapper around that same command. : ) My goal is to provide an alternative interface to achieve the same effect.
+If you are happier using 'find', stick with it. :-) Actually, this project started out as a simple wrapper around that same command. : ) My goal is to provide an alternative interface to achieve the same effect.

 oyepa was written by Manuel Arriaga and is available as free software: it is distributed under the terms of the GPL v2.

-Version 3.0 can be downloaded from here. <== DOWNLOAD FROM HERE
+Version 3.2 can be downloaded from here. <== DOWNLOAD FROM HERE

 If you wish to be automatically prompted to tag new documents the moment you create them, you will also need to have installed:

 Version 3.0 released!
 Added code generously contributed by Tigor Csogor that provides support for recursively watching all dirs underneath a given dir on which you are running oyepa.
-To achieve that, just append finish the dir name (in the file ~/.oyepa-dirs) with '/*'.
+To achieve that, just finish the dir name (in the file ~/.oyepa-dirs) with '/*'.
 When oyepa finds that suffix at the end of a dir name, it will watch both that dir as well as all directories underneath it.

 Version 2.9 released!
 The code in oyepa-filemon.py has been updated so that it works with the most recent releases of pyinotify (>=0.8).